Note: This post contains affiliate links. Read our full affiliate disclosure here

-I chose to read this book by the way is due to the cover being so pretty, its rare nowadays to see historical romance with pretty covers, most of them including by authors I enjoy look like the cover was made in T.J Maxx.
+I chose to read this book, by the way, due to the cover being so pretty, it’s rare nowadays to see historical romance with pretty covers, most of them including by authors I enjoy look like the cover was made in T.J.
+Maxx.

 Thus, will I recommend Miss Honeyfield and The Dark Duke by Audrey Ashwood?
 No… Not even on my worst enemy no.

 Miss Honeyfield and the Dark Duke Synopsis